logto-io/docs/docs/docs/recipes/interact-with-management-api/README.md

 To learn more about the APIs that are available, please visit https://openapi.logto.io/.

 Wondering what you can do with the Logto Management API?
-Here are a few examples of scenarios that are not possible with the Logto Admin Console but can be achieved through the management API.
+Here are a few examples of scenarios that are not possible with the Logto Admin Console but can be achieved through the Management API.

 ## Some typical scenarios

-Our management API can be leveraged in several scenarios.
+Our Management API can be leveraged in several scenarios.
 For instance,

 ### Implement user profile on your own